Astute-class submarine: Propulsion and general specifications

 In 2012, during the joint exercise Fellowship, Astute performed simulated battles with the latest United States Navy Virginia-class submarine, USS New Mexico.
 Royal Navy Commander Iain Breckenridge was quoted, "Our sonar is fantastic and I have never before experienced holding a submarine at the range we were holding USS New Mexico.
 The Americans were utterly taken aback, blown away with what they were seeing".

-Top speed issue

 The Astute class are designed to achieve a top speed of 29–30 kn, but it was reported in 2012 that this speed could not be reached in trials due to a mismatch between the reactor and the turbine.
 However, in January 2015, the National Audit Office confirmed that demonstration of the top speed requirement (or Key Performance Measure (KPM)) for the Astute class was successful.